-- Press for improvements to building regulations, to raise the standard of housing design, quality and sustainability.
+Campaign for improvements to building regulations, to raise the standard of housing design quality, quality energy efficiency and sustainability.

-- Encourage and support community-led housing delivery vehicles, such as community land trusts and co-housing projects.
+Encourage and support small-scale local and community-led housing delivery schemes, such as community land trust and co-housing projects.

 ROADS AND TRAFFIC

-- Help stimulate the retail economy in Tunbridge Wells by offering ‘first hour free’ parking, or similar arrangements, in council owned car parks.
+Help stimulate the retail and wider business economy in Tunbridge Wells by offering ‘first hour free’ parking, or similar arrangements, in council owned car parks.
 During the recovery from Covid restrictions, this is even more critical.

 HEALTH AND WELLBEING

-- Support improvements to public rights of way to ensure a better network of cycle and bridleway routes in our rural parishes.
+Support improvements to public rights of way to ensure a better network of cycle and bridleway routes in our towns, villages and rural parishes.

-- Pressurise the council to continue with its community grants programme.
-This is now at risk because of the Calverley Square proposals.
+Pressurise the council to continue with its community grants programme.
 Lobby for the council to continue to support Citizens Advice Tunbridge Wells & District, which may have to close without council funding.
 Support local community initiatives throughout the borough by making small grants that can help turn these initiatives into realities.

-- Support the cultural hub development, which has been partly funded by the Heritage Lottery Fund.
+Support the Amelia Scott cultural hub development, which is being partly funded by the Heritage Lottery Fund.
 This makes good use of the existing library, museum, and adult education centre buildings.

-- Press for the refurbishment of the remaining civic buildings, including the town hall, Assembly Hall Theatre and police station, to ensure they are preserved for the public benefit.
+Press for the regeneration of the remaining civic buildings, including the town hall, Assembly Hall Theatre and police station, to ensure they are preserved for the public benefit.
 Take soundings from the public concerning the future use of these buildings.